Rebuilding the ART-13 Transmitters

 NOTE: The ART-13 loading will vary somewhat depending on the level of +HV used.
 This description applies for +HV levels around +1100vdc.
 Higher or lower levels of +HV will result in slightly different resonant points for Control D.

 40 Meter Operation - Operation on 40M is basically the same as 75M except that Control C will be advanced up to triangle #8 or higher.
-At this point, the output network is actually a Pi-network and although the auxiliary capacitor probably isn't required, it does make loading much easier if it is used.
+At this point, the output network is actually a Pi-network and the auxiliary capacitor usually isn't required.
 Interestingly, the 40M band seems to be split with Control A referencing 7.2MC as the point of change.
 Usually, when operating in triangle #8 on Control A the lowest frequency tuned is about 7.15MC so you won't be able to tune into the CW portion of the band.
 Switch to triangle #7 on Control A for operation in the CW portion of the 40M band and you'll find that entire 40M band can be tuned.
 You might find that the Grid Drive Current is down a bit on 40M, since the alignment procedure allows for reduced Grid Drive at the band edges.

 20 Meter Operation - 20 Meter operation is similar to 40M operation.
 You'll find that it is very near the top frequency that the ART-13 is capable of but usually no problems will be encountered.
 You'll probably have to have Control C at triangle #12 for loading up to full power.
 It's normal for the power output to be down slightly on 20M.
 I can get about 100 watts output on 20M with +1100vdc +HV.

 Again, if you encounter very low Grid Drive you'll probably have to align the Multiplier Section of the transmitter.
 Use the procedure in the manual and be patient because it is a tedious, time-consuming job.